Building safety regulations

 Since 1948 the State Government has given local councils the power to require the upgrade of buildings deficient in fire safety.
-Currently local councils can issue ‘Fire Safety Upgrade Orders’ requiring the fire upgrade of buildings under item 6 of Section 121B of the Environmental Planning & Assessment Act 1979.
+Currently local councils can issue ‘Fire Safety Upgrade Orders’ requiring the fire upgrade of buildings under s9.34 and Schedule 5 of the Environmental Planning & Assessment Act 1979.
 Fire Safety Upgrade Orders are issued to remedy fire safety deficiencies in existing buildings to ensure and promote adequate fire safety and fire safety awareness.

 An adequate level of fire safety is not necessarily full compliance with the current building regulations, as consideration must be given to the age of the applicable building and the practicality of compliance along with the benefits that will be achieved.

 Generally an upgrade of a building in relation to fire safety cannot be conducted without either: